sukekiyo886/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

 - Enter the template of ads unit on `head` tag.
 Assign the URL of creative material.
 Insert position of ads text at placeholder.
-At introducing In-Feed-Ads, add the wording to disclose that the frame adjacent to ad spots is an advertisement to users (ex.
-PR or Sponsored)
+For introducing In-Feed-Ads, add the wording to disclose that the frame adjacent to ad spots is an advertisement to users (ex.
+PR or Sponsored).

 ```html
 <script type="text/advs-instream-template" data-adspot-id="MjQzOjIw">